CheckPointSW/Evasions/_techniques/hooks.md

 Credits go to user <tt>dtm</tt> from  <a href="https://0x00sec.org/">0x00sec.org</a> forum.

-Though Check Point tool InviZzzible has them all implemented, due to modular structure of the code it would require more space to show a code sample from this tool for the same purposes.
+Due to modular code structure of the Check Point's tool called InviZzzible it would require more space to show a code sample from this tool for the same purposes.
 That's why we've decided to use other great open-source projects for examples throughout the encyclopedia.